 Founding Member, The Akin Law Firm, LLC, Attorneys and Counselors, Denver, Austin, and Steamboat Springs

 Jennifer’s husband, Rick, is the Vice Chairman and a co-founder of The Steamboat Institute.
 He earned a Bachelor of Arts in Letters Degree with Highest Honors from the University of Oklahoma and a Juris Doctorate from the University of Texas at Austin, where he was a member of Order of the Coif and The Texas Law Review.
-Rick is currently the owner of The Akin Law Firm, LLC with offices in Austin, Texas; Denver, Colorado; and Steamboat Springs, Colorado.
+Rick is currently an owner of The Akin Law Firm, LLC with offices in Austin, Texas; Denver, Colorado; and Steamboat Springs, Colorado.
 Rick began his career at Austin’s largest law firm, Clark Thomas & Winters, where he was a shareholder and member of the management committee before moving to Steamboat Springs in 1995.
-Rick is also a member of the board of Directors of Marathon Kids, a non-profit corporation dedicated to exercise and healthy habits for school age children.
+Rick has also served as a member of the board of Directors of Marathon Kids, a non-profit corporation dedicated to exercise and healthy habits for school age children.
 He is a former member of Steamboat Pilot & Today Editorial Board and the Routt County Airport Board and is a graduate of the Leadership Program of the Rockies.
-Rick coordinates the conservative editorial series for the Sunday Steamboat Pilot newspaper.
+In 2013, Jennifer and Rick received the “Leader in Action” award from the Leadership Program of the Rockies.
 Rick enjoys fishing, canoeing, hiking, and climbing 14ers.

 Gary Hofmeister — Treasurer